 I was gifted an embossed rolling pin and have designated it as my shortbread roller, along with imprinting gingerbread.

-For flat-topped shortbread cookies, I usually dip half a cookie in chocolate or cover it with a white and / or dark chocolate ganache and some sprinkles, but if you have time and inclination to do beautifully iced cookies, check out Sweet Sugarbelle’s designs, tips, and recipes.
+For flat-topped shortbread cookies, I usually dip half a cookie in chocolate or cover it with a white and/or dark chocolate ganache and some sprinkles, but if you have time and inclination to do beautifully iced cookies, check out Sweet Sugarbelle’s designs, tips, and recipes.

-A lovely version of shortbread are chocolate chip shortbread and chocolate chocolate-chip macadamia shortbread.
-For the chocolate chip version, add a cup of chips to the below recipe.
-For the chocolate chocolate-chip remove 1/2 cup flour and add 1/2 cup of dark cocoa, and add about a cup each of chopped macadamias and chocolate chips.
+For the double chocolate-chip cookies, remove 1/2 cup of flour and add 1/2 cup of dark cocoa, then add about a cup each of chopped macadamias and chocolate chips.

 I have plans to make Earl Grey Raspberry, Chai, and more tasty varieties!